melkerraad/ScheffleraMonitor/README.md

 I bought almost all components at [[Electrokit](https://www.electrokit.com)], all components apart from the [[Soil Hygrometer module](https://www.electrokit.com/en/jordfuktighetssensor)] and some additional [[Jumper Wire cables](https://www.amazon.se/-/en/ELEGOO-Multi-Color-Compatible-Arduino-Project/dp/B01EV70C78/ref=nav_signin?crid=1CNW654HMSUTJ&dib=eyJ2IjoiMSJ9.qTh1eH3WaOJLu45veLDAh-tkjZzYN05VXFVpEXCXp16hFg5JuWqPiWjB10J4-3bMfS44tfF6HIrWAxFPzW1KpcJIWY7siJ_pu-msBOjhW6wa08EVC0QZkcUrQEE0nnKiX9L1VHWO_d12fqbKjeYijj1x5ET4l-U-elego3Kp_QpTWUtJ2XCKjiW3zvX43lrwVB4SHA_an1ur-EyVWP-kyVZ0_cY1o32xkr43EjEnFx0IhdJBBeUGuc3yRxoVBbDepdLYaHhoCTBVrNSUAYmOs0d5a3VXLaTLVfTDDhfy2QE.gTIavKrJeXsNked39s42T2UjbokwTfyEFaY-XSeXow0&dib_tag=se&keywords=kopplingskabel&qid=1751035957&refinements=p_98%3A20692919031&rnid=20692918031&rps=1&sprefix=kopplingskabel%2Caps%2C98&sr=8-1&th=1)], was included in [[Start Kit - Applied IoT at Linnaeus University (2025)](https://www.electrokit.com/lnu-starter)].
 The total cost for all components was approximately 500 SEK including shipping.

-In this project I have chosen to work with the Pycom LoPy4 device as seen in Fig. 1, it's a neat little device programmed by MicroPython and has several bands of connectivity.
-The device has many digital and analog input and outputs and is well suited for an IoT project.

-Fig. 1.
-LoPy4 with headers.
-Pycom.io

 # Computer setup

 When programming this device, I have been using the Visual Studio Code IDE.
 A crucial first step was to install the PyMAKR extension, available from the Visual Studio Code marketplace.
 While PyMakr [[is officially designed](https://github.com/pycom/Pymakr)] for Pycom devices, I found that it worked well for development with the Pico WH, likely since both expose a similar MicroPython USB serial interface.
 Using PyMAKR allowed me to upload code and interact with the device in PyMakr’s development mode.
 The main benefit from using the development mode is that the Pico WH is rebooted when files are changed.
 Hence, there was no need for manual rebooting.
 However since PyMakr is not officially supported for the Pico WH, some PyMAKRfeatures may be limited or unavailable.
+The primary script reads sensors on a one-minute interval and formats payloads in InfluxDB Line Protocol for transmission.

 These were the main steps for setting up the Pico WH:
 - The Pico WH was initially put into bootloader mode by holding the BOOTSEL button while connecting it to the via USB to a computer